WWLLN GLOBAL STROKE DENSITY CLIMATOLOGY

 Acknowledgements

-The TRMM LIS/OTD climatology was obtained from NASA's Global Hydrology and Climate Center.
+The TRMM LIS/OTD climatology was obtained from NASA's Global Hydrometeorology Resource Center (GHRC).
+IMERG data were obtained from NASA’s Goddard Earth Sciences Data and Information Services Center (GES DISC).
 Coastline and elevation data were obtained from the National Geophysical Data Center.

 Questions?